sympy/scipy-2016-tutorial/source/tutorial.rst

 are polynomials in `\mathrm{K}[x_1, \ldots, x_n, y_1, \ldots, y_n]`.
 It
 follows from the |groebner| bases theory that the above statement is true when `g` belongs to the ideal generated by `\mathcal{H}`.
-To check this, i.e. to prove the theorem, it is sufficient to compute |groebner| basis of `\mathcal{H}` with respect to any admissible monomial ordering and reduce `g` with respect to this basis.
+To check this, i.e. to prove the theorem, it is sufficient to compute a |groebner| basis of `\mathcal{H}` with respect to any admissible monomial ordering and reduce `g` with respect to this basis.
 If the theorem is true then the remainder from the reduction will vanish.
 In this example, for the sake of simplicity, we assume that the geometric entity is non--degenerate, i.e. it does not collapse into a line or a point.

-Lets consider the following rhombus:
+Let's consider the following rhombus:

 .. tikz:: source/img/tikz/geometry-rhombus.tex